 4. Click Refresh All.

 The skin should now be available in the Rainmeter manager window.
-That was pretty much all the basic stuff you needed to know about Rainmeter.
-You can now go ahead and spend hours customizing your Windows desktop like you never thought possible.
+That was all the basic stuff you needed to know about Rainmeter.
+You can now spend hours customizing your Windows desktop like you never thought possible.

 Read Next: How to Install Amazon Alexa on Windows 10